What Is Gently Cooked Dog Food?

 Following are guidelines to creating balanced homemade dog food recipes:

 - Meat and other animal products: This should always make up at least half of the diet.
-Unless your dog gets regular, intense exercise, use lean meats which has no more than 10 percent fat.
+Unless your dog gets regular, intense exercise, use lean meats which have no more than 10 percent fat.

 - Raw meaty bones (optional): This should make up one third to one half of the total diet.
 Do not feed cooked bones.